 Evidence shows that Sewage Treatment Works (STWs) have almost continuous issues with foam.
 This includes foaming problems in digesters, activated sludge plants and centrifuges.
 Controlling this has traditionally required many tons of antifoam chemical every year which can become very expensive.
 In addition foam can cause very expensive damage due to blocking filters and causing over-pressurisation, as well as damaging gas compressor blades.
 It is not unheard of for the roof of a digester to be pushed off by excess foam, resulting in repair costs that run into millions of pounds.

 Bulking sludge and foam are two undesirable, complicated and unpredictable challenges for many treatment plants.
-In many cases, the filaments causing bulking sludge tend to float and thereby produce huge amounts of foam.
+In many cases, the filaments and filamentous bacteria, such as Nocardia and Gordonia which cause bulking in sludge tend to float and thereby produce huge amounts of foam.
 The foam may vary in depth considerably and extend throughout the biological circuit, as well as to anaerobic digesters and dewatering units.

 Many industrial processes involve cleaning water before it can be discharged to the local sewer.
 This may involve removing solids and heavy metals and adjusting pH balances.
 The clean-up processes often involve air injection, for example DAF, activated sludge and flocculation which can cause foam to develop in dirty water.
 The nature of the materials in such effluent varies from time to time and so the tendency to foam will vary.
 By detecting when foam has reached a critical level and dosing antifoam the process can be controlled at minimum cost, which is far more efficient than previous automatic dosing methods.

-Hycontrol’s highly versatile Suresense Foam Control systems have been specifically developed for measuring the thickness of foam in a process, detecting foam-liquid interfaces and measuring liquid levels, ignoring the presence of any foam.
+Hycontrol’s highly versatile SureSense⁺ Foam Control systems have been specifically developed for measuring the thickness of foam in a process and for detecting foam-liquid interfaces.
 The patented technology behind these systems originated from detailed research into foam control during pharmaceutical fermentation.
 Hycontrol point out that the special measuring sensors and control equipment have been designed specifically for foam control and are not modified level sensors.